MicrosoftDocs/powerapps-docs/powerapps-docs/maker/signup-for-powerapps.md

 ![Click start](./media/signup-for-powerapps/almost-there.png)

 > [!NOTE]
-> If you need more time to evaluate PowerApps, you can request to extend your trial period.
+> If you want more time to evaluate PowerApps, you can request to extend your trial period for another 30 days.

 ## FAQ

 ### What premium features does the trial license include?

 * **Access to the Common Data Service**, which is a secure business data platform built into PowerApps.
-This service comes with hundreds of standard business entities, so all your apps can share the same definition of “customer,” “product,” “lead,” and more.
-[Learn more](./common-data-service/data-platform-intro.md)
+The [Common Data Service](./common-data-service/data-platform-intro.md) comes with hundreds of standard business entities, so all your apps can share the same definition of “customer,” “product,” “lead,” and more.
 * **Access to premium connections** such as Salesforce, DB2, Zendesk, and the Common Data Service.
 With many Office 365 and Dynamics 365 plans, you can connect to data sources such as Office 365, Dynamics 365, Dropbox, and Twitter.
 With the trial license, you can also connect to data through premium connectors such as these:

     ![](./media/signup-for-powerapps/premium-connectors.png)